-- 1.10.1 The CIPFA Code requires the responsible officer to ensure that members with responsibility for treasury management receive adequate training in treasury management.
-This especially applies to members responsible for scrutiny. - 1.10.2 Those charged with governance have a personal responsibility to ensure they have the appropriate skills and training for their role. - 1.10.3 A training session delivered by Link Asset Services, the Council's treasury management advisors was held for the Audit Committee and extended to all members on the 16 December 2019.
-There has been no training in 2020/21 as we are currently out to tender for Treasury Management Advisers.
-Audit Committee training needs will be considered as part of the tender evaluation and arranged in accordance with the new contract.
+- 1.10.1 The CIPFA Code requires the responsible officer to ensure that Members with responsibility for treasury management receive adequate training in treasury management.
+This especially applies to Members responsible for scrutiny. - 1.10.2 Those charged with governance have a personal responsibility to ensure they have the appropriate skills and training for their role. - 1.10.3 A training session delivered by Link Asset Services, the Council's treasury management advisors was held for the Audit Committee and extended to all Members on the 31 January 2022.